Clausthal-Zellerfeld: Infrastructure

-The retail trade is mainly located in the main center around Adolph-Roemer-Straße in the Clausthal district.
+The retail trade is mostly located in the main center around Adolph-Roemer-Straße in the Clausthal district.
 Small-scale retail can be found in the side center in the Zellerfeld district.
 At the beginning of 2000, an area at the former Ostbahnhof was designated as a special location for large-scale retail.
 Further supermarkets can be found at the northern exit of Zellerfeld.
 Overall, the retail trade in the former mountain town is not very well developed and is now suffering from the general decline in shops.

 The development of the Clausthal University of Technology is of great importance for the mining town of Clausthal-Zellerfeld, as it increases the attractiveness and attraction of the location for innovative investments.
 The development of the TU Clausthal and the cooperation between local companies and science is a decisive advantage for the business location.

 In addition to the usual craft businesses, there is a relatively large window factory as well as several companies spun off from the Clausthal University of Technology or CUTEC, which specialize primarily in particle measurement technology in testing technology.

 Tourism is another important branch of the economy in Clausthal-Zellerfeld, but above all in its districts Altenau, Buntenbock, Schulenberg and Wildemann.